SPECIAL EDUCATION MEDIATION SERVICES

 SEMS provides services in the earliest stages of intervention and educational planning and beyond:

-Mediation.
-Mediation aids the parties in resolving disputes that may arise between families of students with disabilities and schools.
+Mediation: Mediation aids the parties in resolving disputes that may arise between families and students with disabilities and schools.
 Mediation is voluntary and confidential.
 The neutral mediator fosters a cooperative discussion.
 The parties alone make the final decisions.
 A successful mediation can result in a written, signed agreement that can be incorporated into an IFSP or IEP.

 Outreach.
 The more people know about facilitation and mediation services, the more they can benefit from them.
 Presentations can be made around the state, supported by materials that explain the benefits of collaborative methods.